 Symptoms and Signs

-Raynaud's syndrome may precede other manifestations by years.
-Frequently, the first manifestations resemble early SLE, systemic sclerosis, polymyositis, dermatomyositis, or even RA.
-Whatever the initial manifestation, limited disease tends to progress and become widespread, and the clinical pattern changes over time.
+Raynaud phenomenon may precede other manifestations by years.
+Frequently, the first manifestations resemble early SLE, systemic sclerosis, polymyositis, or even RA.
+Many patients appear to have an undifferentiated connectivetissue disease initially.
+The disease manifestations may progress and become widespread, and the clinical pattern changes over time.

-The most frequent finding is swelling of the hands that eventually causes a sausage-like appearance of the fingers.
+Diffuse swelling of the hands is typical but not universal.
 Skin findings include lupus or dermatomyositis-like rashes.
-Diffuse systemic sclerosis–like skin changes and ischemic necrosis or ulceration of the fingertips may occasionally develop.
+Diffuse systemic sclerosis-like skin changes and ischemic necrosis or ulceration of the fingertips may occasionally develop.

 Almost all patients have polyarthralgias, and 75% have frank arthritis.
 Often the arthritis is nondeforming, but erosive changes and deformities similar to those in RA (eg, boutonnière and swan-neck deformities) may be present.
 Proximal muscle weakness with or without tenderness is common.

-MCTD should be suspected when additional overlapping features are present in patients appearing to have SLE, systemic sclerosis, polymyositis, or RA.
+MCTD should be suspected when additional overlapping features are present in patients appearing to have SLE, systemic sclerosis, or polymyositis.

-Rheumatoid factors are frequently positive, and titers are often high.
+Rheumatoid factors are frequently present, and titers may be high.
 The ESR is frequently elevated.

 The overall 10-yr survival rate is 80%, but prognosis depends largely on which manifestations predominate.
 Patients with features of systemic sclerosis and polymyositis have a worse prognosis.
 Patients are at increased risk of atherosclerosis.
 Causes of death include pulmonary hypertension, renal failure, MI, colonic perforation, disseminated infection, and cerebral hemorrhage.
 Some patients have sustained remissions for many years without treatment.

-General management and initial drug therapy are tailored to the specific clinical problem and are similar to those of SLE.
+General management and initial drug therapy are tailored to the specific clinical problem and are similar to those of SLE or the dominant clinical phenotype.
 Most patients with moderate or severe disease respond to corticosteroids, particularly if treated early.
 Mild disease is often controlled by NSAIDs, antimalarials, or sometimes low-dose corticosteroids.
 Severe major organ involvement usually requires higher doses of corticosteroids (eg, prednisone 1 mg/kg po once/day) and additional immunosuppressants.
 If patients develop features of myositis or systemic sclerosis, treatment is as for those diseases.